Nishchal-29/TrackMate/README.md

 - **Submit Workflow** — One-click submission with pre-flight validation
 - **Achievement Tracking** — Record quarterly actuals with automatic score computation
 - **Field-Level Locks** — Admin-pushed KPIs have locked titles and targets
+- **Goal Alignment View** — See how any cascaded goal rolls up through the hierarchy (employee → manager → org)

 ### Manager Dashboard
 - **Team Overview** — See all direct reports with goal status at a glance
 - **Approve/Reject** — One-click approval or rejection with reason
 - **Check-in System** — Structured quarterly check-ins with optional rating (1-5)
 - **Sheet Detail** — Deep-dive into any team member's goal sheet
+- **Cascade Goals** — Push any of your own goals down to direct reports as linked child goals

 ### Admin Console
 - **Org-Wide KPIs** — Total employees, submitted sheets, approval rate, average score